kaastha-nl/Retail-Transactions-EDA-Python-Mini-Project-/README.md

 Retail Transactions EDA (Python Mini Project)

-This repository contains a full Exploratory Data Analysis (EDA) of a retail transactions dataset as part of Week 17 – Graded Mini Project for the PGDSBA (IITG) Program.
+This repository contains a full Exploratory Data Analysis (EDA) of a retail transactions dataset as part of the PGDSBA (IITG) Program.

 The goal is to uncover insights related to: